DragonOfShuu/ultimate-tik-tak-toe/README.md

 For example, `minMax`, which will create a rule that makes sure the new value is in between the minimum and maximum.

+After all changes have been made and implemented, the program will go through all rules where their corresponding values have not been changed, and it will run the `adjust` function.
+This will allow all rules to process any necessary side effects.

+The `adjust` function will return any necessary change side effects.
+These changes are grouped together and applied to the data exactly like how `parseChanges` adds any new changes; it topologically sorts them, and runs the `test` function.

+Because there is the possibility that when processing side effects an infinite loop may occur, the system will store how many times each key is updated.
+If a key is updated 3 times, an error will raise stating that there was an infinite cycle discovered, and it will dump a list of all changes that were processed to cause the cycle.

 ## Game State

 Settings will first be stored and manipulated inside its own context before the game